The Future of the InternetView PDF

 - Organizations like Common Cause and Public Knowledge, in addition to NHMC are at the forefront of fighting to restore net neutrality and an open Internet.
 They help both lawmakers and policy makers understand why additional barriers to entry disproportionately impact communities that already struggle with access.

 - Civic engagement campaigns like, #WhyWeCount powered by NextDayBetter are committed to empowering diaspora communities from Mexico, The Philippines, and Puerto Rico to participate in Census 2020.
 They have pledged to assist households in hard-to-count communities that tend to lack reliable broadband access and households of mixed documented status with fear for their safety and security.

 We are inspired by these leaders who are committed to expanding digital access.

 Policymakers, corporations and stakeholders can help by:

 Enacting Policies and Innovative Solutions to Fully Close the Digital Divide.
 Policies should promote equitable deployment to low-income and other marginalized communities and prohibit deployment practices that perpetuate systemic discrimination.
-Simply put, communities that face geographic barriers or live in low population densities need additional resources, not fewer to obtain broadband access.
-For communities that have infrastructure capable of providing access to high-speed broadband, affordable rates, and competitive markets are also essential to closing the digital divide.
+Simply put, communities that face geographic barriers or live in low population densities need additional resources-not fewer-to obtain broadband access.
+Communities that have infrastructure capable of providing access to high-speed broadband, affordable rates, and competitive markets are also essential to closing the digital divide.
 Policies designed to address affordability, like the Federal Communications Commission’s Lifeline program, should be expanded, not slated for budget cuts, in order to effectively provide support for affordable, universal broadband access.